Fiona Hamilton Founder Director

 Nicholas discovered his love of opera at a very early age.
 The first time he was quiet for a two hour span was when he was sat in front of a video of Mozart’s Don Giovanni at the age of 2.
 Fortunately, in many respects, very little has changed.

-During his gap year, Nicholas studied clarinet at Trinity College of Music before going to Oxford, where he sang in St Peter’s College Choir and read Music at St Edmund Hall.
-Whilst there, he focused his academic study on opera ranging from its inception through to the twentieth century.
-His undergraduate dissertation concentrated on Puccini’s Tosca and its European musical and philosophical influences.
-In 2012/13, Nicholas was an ambassador for the Royal Opera House, promoting ROH initiatives and productions to the students of Oxford.
+After studying clarinet at Trinity Laban for a year, Nicholas read Music at the University of Oxford, where he focused his academic study on opera ranging from its inception through to the twentieth century.
+Whilst there, Nicholas was an ambassador for the Royal Opera House, promoting ROH initiatives and productions to the students of Oxford.